telerik/fiddler-everywhere-docs/capture-traffic/capture-network-traffic.md

 1. Close the Fiddler Everywhere application.

-1. Navigate to the following macOS folder
+1. Navigate to the following macOS folder.

     ```bash
     ~/.fiddler/Settings
     ```

-1. Open the **electron-settings.json** file and add the following object (within the root object)
+1. Open the **electron-settings.json** file and add the following object (within the root object).

     ```JSON
     "featureToggles": {